 Both the goblet squat and front require a high amount of mobility in the hips, knees, and ankles in order to perform a full, below-parallel squat.

 However, the front squat requires additional mobility in the wrists and shoulders as you need to grip the barbell while it sits on the front deltoid with the back of your arms parallel to the floor.
+Some people do front squats with straps if they lack mobility.

 The goblet squat has more leeway in how you position your wrists, elbows, and shoulders.
 Typically the palms are facing each other and the elbows are pointed toward the ground, which doesn’t require as much mobility.